hep-gc/glint-service/README.md

    c. select API Access tab

-   d. click Download openstack rc file
+   d. click Download openstack rc file (then copy to service your using for openstack and glint)

 Make sure the file is accessible from the filesystem used to install glint, the glint setup script will read in the